Eralde/rci-tools/docs/RCI_API.md

 </details>

-## 2. Different types or resources
+## 2. Types of resources

-In a REST API, request methods ([GET, POST, DELETE, ...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods)) usually identify the purpose of the request.
-RCI follows this principle, but not every resource accepts every method.
-Quoting the Appendix B in the Command Reference Guide:
+In REST APIs, request methods ([GET, POST, DELETE, ...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)) usually denote the purpose of the request.
+RCI follows this principle, but not every resource supports every method.
+Quoting Appendix B from the Command Reference Guide:

 > Method semantics depend on the type of resource.
 There are three types of resources in RCI: